-- 37. Both the CIPFA Code and the DLUHC Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return.
+- 38. Both the CIPFA Code and the DLUHC Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return.
 The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitable low investment income.
-Accordingly, the Council ensures that robust due diligence procedures cover all external investments. - 38.
+Accordingly, the Council ensures that robust due diligence procedures cover all external investments. - 39.
 The Council will not knowingly invest directly in businesses whose activities and practices pose a risk of serious harm to individuals or groups, or whose activities are inconsistent with the Council's Corporate Objectives and values.
-This would include avoiding direct investment in institutions with material links to: - a) Human rights abuse (e.g., child labour, political oppression); - b) Environmentally harmful activities (e.g., pollutants, destruction of habitat, fossil fuels); and - c) Socially harmful activities (e.g., tobacco, gambling).

-- 39. The Council will keep under review the sensitivity of its treasury assets and liabilities to inflation and will seek to manage the risk accordingly in the context of the whole of the Council's inflation exposures. - 40.
+This would include avoiding direct investment in institutions with material links to: - a) Human rights abuse (e.g., child labour, political oppression); - b) Environmentally harmful activities (e.g., pollutants, destruction of habitat, fossil fuels); and - c) Socially harmful activities (e.g., tobacco, gambling). - 40.
+The Council will keep under review the sensitivity of its treasury assets and liabilities to inflation and will seek to manage the risk accordingly in the context of the whole of the Council's inflation exposures. - 41.
 The Council will invest its surplus funds with approved counterparties.
-Where appropriate, the Council is registered as a professional client (under "MIFID II") with the counterparty limits shown below in Table 8 and counterparties included at Appendix (i):
+Where appropriate, the Council is registered as a professional client (under MIFID II) with the counterparty limits shown below in Table 9 and counterparties included at Appendix i.
+Government is currently reviewing UK regulations in light of Brexit, but at this point, there is no direct impact on the way the Council invests.
+However, members will be updated if there are any changes as they materialise: